Sitagliptin

 Sitagliptin, sold under the brand name Januvia among others, is an anti-diabetic medication used to treat type 2 diabetes.
+It is in the dipeptidyl peptidase-4 (DPP-4) inhibitor class and works by increasing the production of insulin and decreasing the production of glucagon by the pancreas.
 In the United Kingdom it is listed as less preferred than metformin or a sulfonylurea.
 It is taken by mouth.
 It is also available in the fixed-dose combination medication sitagliptin/metformin (Janumet, Janumet XR).

 Common side effects include headaches, swelling of the legs, and upper respiratory tract infections.
 Serious side effects may include angioedema, low blood sugar, kidney problems, pancreatitis, and joint pain.
 Whether use in pregnancy or breastfeeding is safe is unclear.
-It is in the dipeptidyl peptidase-4 (DPP-4) inhibitor class and works by increasing the production of insulin and decreasing the production of glucagon by the pancreas.

 Sitagliptin was developed by Merck & Co. and approved for medical use in the United States in 2006.
-In 2020, it was the 74th most commonly prescribed medication in the United States, with more than 9million prescriptions.
+In 2023, it was the 123rd most commonly prescribed medication in the United States, with more than 5 million prescriptions.
+It is available as a generic medication, but not in the United States.

 Medical uses

 Sitagliptin is used to treat type 2 diabetes.
 It is generally less preferred than metformin or sulfonylureas.
 It is taken by mouth.
 It is also available as the fixed-dose combinations of sitagliptin/metformin (Janumet, Janumet XR) and sitagliptin/simvastatin (Juvisync).

 Sitagliptin should not be used to treat type 1 diabetes.
-In December 2020, the U.S. Food and Drug Administration (FDA) approved labeling changes stating that Januvia (sitagliptin), Janumet (sitagliptin and metformin hydrochloride), and Janumet XR (sitagliptin and metformin hydrochloride extended-release) are not proven to improve glycemic (blood sugar) control in children aged 10 to 17 with type 2 diabetes.
+In December 2020, the US Food and Drug Administration (FDA) approved labeling changes stating that Januvia (sitagliptin), Janumet (sitagliptin and metformin hydrochloride), and Janumet XR (sitagliptin and metformin hydrochloride extended-release) are not proven to improve glycemic (blood sugar) control in children aged 10 to 17 with type 2 diabetes.
 The drugs are approved to improve blood sugar control in adults aged 18 and older with type 2 diabetes.